GoblinArchives/liminalhorror/README.md

 - **The Bureau** *It's Gradient Descent meets Control* [PDF](https://goblinarchives.itch.io/the-bureau) or [in print](https://www.exaltedfuneral.com/collections/free-rpg-iv-the-funeral-chapter-ef-exclusives/products/the-bureau)
 - **The Bloom** *What if Twin Peaks had a The Last of Us arc?* [PDF](https://goblinarchives.itch.io/the-bloom) or [in print](https://spacepenguin.ink/collections/liminal-horror/products/the-bloom)
 - **One Night At The Shelterwood Inn** *Crossover: A Liminal Horror & Triangle Agency Crossover Reality* [PDF](https://unenthuser.itch.io/one-night) or [in print](https://spacepenguin.ink/products/one-night-at-the-shelterwood-inn)
-- **The Parthenogenesis of Hungry Hollow** *A modern reimagining of N1 Against the Cult of the Reptile God, but with flesh bees* [PDF](https://goblinarchives.itch.io/the-parthenogenesis-of-hungry-hollow), print copies coming soon to Space Penguin Ink
+- **The Parthenogenesis of Hungry Hollow** *A modern reimagining of N1 Against the Cult of the Reptile God, but with flesh bees* [PDF](https://goblinarchives.itch.io/the-parthenogenesis-of-hungry-hollow) or [in print](https://spacepenguin.ink/collections/liminal-horror/products/the-parthenogenesis-of-hungry-hollow-for-liminal-horror-rpg)

 LIMINAL HORROR merch available at [Space Penguin Ink](https://spacepenguin.ink/collections/liminal-horror)